 Matching you with children

-We’ll begin the matching process by looking at the profile of children you have been approved to adopt by the Adoption Panel.
-If no local children are identified as possible matches our social workers will look for children across a wider area using the National Adoption Register (with your consent) and Adoption Link.
+If no local children are identified as possible matches, our social workers will look for children across a wider area using the National Adoption Register (with your consent) and Adoption Link.

 Introductions and placement